Provide organization and support for statewide implementation of balanced assessment systems.

 Smarter Balanced calls for an assessment system that is balanced between summative, interim and formative assessment.
 One of those types of assessment holds promise in changing classroom practice that will result in better student outcomes.

 Idaho SDE is offering an intensive course in formative assessment for those districts that have prioritized improvement in formative assessment integrated into instructional practice for Idaho Core Standards implementation.
 The project involves school embedded professional development and facilitated collaborative teacher teams for immediate practice in the classroom.
 Facilitators for each school will attend out of district workshops on how to support on-going implementation within their school teams.
 Participation requires a two- year commitment and there are varying levels of support based on how a district would like to participate.
-Margaret Heritage, in collaboration with the Mid-Central Comprehensive Center from McREL, authored The Formative Assessment Program, which will be used in our project..
+Margaret Heritage, in collaboration with the North-Central Comprehensive Center from McREL, authored The Formative Assessment Program, which will be used in our project..
 The program includes intentional conversations, specific activities, reflections and teacher actions that gradually mold the practice of formative assessment.
 Margaret Heritage, a nationally recognized consultant and author is the Assistant Director for Professional Development at the National Center for Research on Evaluation, Standards and Student Testing (CRESST) at UCLA.
 Margaret Heritage and the Northwest Comprehensive Center are support partners on this project.

-There is not a cost to participate, however expenses related to travel, and credit offered need to be covered by the district.
-To find out details about the project and how to participate please attend the Informational Webinar on April 25th, 2014.
+There is not a cost to participate.
+To find out details about the project and how to participate please view the Informational Webinar which was recorded on April 24th, 2014.

 The timeline is as follows: